 Can you remember the last time you used a travel agent to book a flight or hotel?
 Many of us can’t.
 When you’re booking your flight and hotel online, it’s just a few extra clicks to add on travel insurance, all from the comfort of your own home.

-When you buy travel insurance online, you can sign up for your policy, pay with a credit card, and get an immediate email confirmation.
+When you learn about travel insurance online, you can sign up for your policy, pay with a credit card, and get an immediate email confirmation.

 It Comes with the Credit Card